cdapio/cdap/docs/developer-guide/source/programming.rst

         .build();
     }

-The configure method is similar to the one found in Flow and MapReduce.
-It defines the name and description of the Spark job.
-It also specifies the class containing main method in a Spark job.
+The configure method is similar to the one found in Flows and MapReduce jobs.
+It defines the name, description, and the class containing the main method of a Spark job.

 The ``beforeSubmit()`` method is invoked at runtime, before the Spark job is executed.
 Because many Spark jobs do not